bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 ## Setting up Docker Container

 :::info
-You can skip this section entirely and directly go to running on bacalhau
+You can skip this section entirely and directly go to running a job on bacalhau
 :::

-Building this container requires you have have a supported GPU which needs to have 16gb+ of memory, since it can be resource intensive it's recommended that you should skip this section and move to running on bacalhau
+Building this container requires you to have a supported GPU which needs to have 16gb+ of memory, since it can be resource intensive.

-There are two main parts of the containerization process in this example are writting the `Dockerfile` and writting the shell script
+We will create a  `Dockerfile` and add the desired configuration to the file.
+These commands specify how the image will be built, and what extra requirements will be included.

 ```Dockerfile
 FROM pytorch/pytorch:1.12.1-cuda11.3-cudnn8-devel